 New to FormAssembly?
 Form Building Pro?
 Somewhere in between?
 Wherever you are, it’s pretty likely you’ve needed the FormAssembly Salesforce Connector at some point or another.
 This popular, web-to-anything integration allows customers to update and create records in Salesforce (even custom objects), prefill forms, send attachments to Salesforce, and more.

 To help you put the Salesforce Connector to good use, we’ve compiled several How’d You Do That?
 FormAssembly-Salesforce tutorials in this post.
 We’ll continue to post tutorials in this series, but wanted to round up the ones we’ve done so far for easy access.
 Work your way through all of them, or pick the one that fits your needs right now.
+You can read even more about the FormAssembly Salesforce Connector in our comprehensive guide to creating Salesforce forms with FormAssembly.

 Happy Form Building!